IIIF/website/source/get-started/how-iiif-works.md

 ## Introduction
-Learning about IIIF can be overwhelming at first, especially if you’re not a programmer, so we've created a plain-language guide for newcomers.
+Learning about IIIF (generally pronounced "triple-eye-eff") can be overwhelming at first, especially if you’re not a programmer, so we've created a plain-language guide for newcomers.
+We've also created a glossary of ["Key concepts you’ll encounter when working with IIIF"]({{ site.root_url | absolute_url }}/get-started/how-iiif-works/#key-concepts-youll-encounter-when-working-with-iiif) which you'll find at the end of this page.

 As you're learning, know that the community is here to help.
 Feel free to reach out on [Slack](http://bit.ly/iiif-slack) or our email discussion list, [iiif-discuss](https://groups.google.com/forum/#!forum/iiif-discuss) with any questions.
+There's also a [self-paced online tutorial]({{ site.training_url | absolute_url }}/iiif-online-workshop/) that may be a useful next step for newcomers.

 ## The basics

 IIIF is a way to standardize the delivery of images and audio/visual files from servers to different environments on the Web where they can then be viewed and interacted with in many ways.

-Browsers understand how to display formats like .jpg and .mp4 at defined sizes, but cannot do much else.
+Modern Web browsers understand how to display formats like .jpg and .mp4 at defined sizes, but cannot do much else.
 The IIIF specifications align with general Web standards that define how all browsers work to enable richer functionality beyond viewing an image or audio/visual files.
 For images, that means enabling deep zoom, comparison, structure (i.e., for an object such as a book, structure = page order) and annotation.
 For audio/visual materials, that means being able to deliver complex structures (such as several reels of film that make up a single movie) along with things like captions, transcriptions/translations, annotations, and more.

 IIIF makes these objects work in a consistent way.
 That enables portability across viewers, the ability to connect and unite materials across institutional boundaries, and more.